tryj/Black_Shell_ransomware/README.md

 **

 # Black_Shell_ransomware
-Back door program that I wrote to study the attack principle of Ransomware with python.
+Ransomware program that I wrote to study the attack principle of Ransomware with python.

 ![logo](image/logo.png)